Baldness, a natural phenomenon often feared, affects millions of people worldwide, both men and women.

 In this case, dihydrotestosterone (DHT), a hormone derived from testosterone, causes a progressive shrinking of hair follicles, reducing the lifespan of hair and eventually causing hair loss.
 Hormonal imbalances, due to events such as pregnancy, menopause, or certain conditions like polycystic ovary syndrome, can also contribute to hair loss.

-Moreover, environmental factors, such as chronic stress, physical trauma, an unbalanced diet, or specific medical treatments, can trigger alopecia.
+Furthermore, environmental factors, such as chronic stress, physical trauma, an unbalanced diet, or specific medical treatments, can trigger alopecia.
 Additionally, certain autoimmune diseases, like alopecia, cause hair loss by targeting hair follicles.
-Thus, baldness and hair loss are not merely aesthetic phenomena, but the reflection of a complex interaction between our genetic heritage, our internal biochemistry, and our environment.
+Thus, baldness and hair loss are not merely aesthetic phenomena but reflect a complex interaction between our genetic heritage, internal biochemistry, and environment.

 II.
-Treating Baldness
+Treating baldness

 In men, baldness is often linked to genetic and hormonal factors.